-The De-Risk System for Impact℠ is a process to help organizations implementing new strategies or initiatives get results faster.
+The De-Risk System for Impact℠ is a set of services that provide practical tools and support based on proven principles to help organizations implement new strategies or initiatives to get results faster.

 It was designed to help leaders: